 The recoil energy spectrum of LDMA interactions is given by Equation (1).
-The response of the detector to neutron recoils generated by Cf-252 has been well modeled, see [24], including position and energy dependent efficiencies.
-Thus, the response of the detector to a LDMA signal can be accurately modeled and compared to the actual results providing another, energy, signature.
-Figure XXX shows a typical background NIPs spectrum.
-This one was generated for expected backgrounds for a BDX-DRIFT detector at JLab for the configuration shown in Figure XXX.
-The data are shown as black bars.
+The response of the detector to neutron recoils generated by Cf-252 has been well modeled, see [25], including position and energy dependent efficiencies.
+Thus, the response of the detector to a LDMA signal can be accurately modeled and compared to the actual results providing another energy signature.
+Figure 24 shows a typical background NIPs spectrum.
+This one was generated for expected backgrounds for a BDX-DRIFT detector at JLab for the configuration shown in Figures 15 and 16.
+The simulated data are shown as black bars.
 In contrast, shown in varying colors, are the expected NIPs spectra for recoils from dark matter with various masses generated from Equation (1).
 All of the curves are roughly normalized to the same area as the background.
-As can be seen for low mass dark matter the spectra are significantly softer than the background while at high mass dark matter the spectra are significantly harder.
-For 0.02 GeV dark matter it would be hard to distinguish dark matter recoils from background recoils from just the ionization generated.
+As can be seen for low mass dark matter, the spectra are significantly softer than the background while at high mass dark matter the spectra are significantly harder.
+For 0.02 GeV dark matter it would be difficult to distinguish dark matter recoils from background recoils from just the ionization generated.